lambdaclass/lambdaworks_stark_platinum/docs/src/starks/protocol_overview.md

 # Protocol Overview

-In this section we start diving deeper before showing the formal protocol.
+In this section, we start diving deeper before showing the formal protocol.
 If you haven't done so, we recommend first reading the "Recap" section.

 At a high level the protocol works as follows.
 The starting point is a matrix $T$ that encodes the trace of a valid execution of the program.
 This matrix needs to be in a special format so that its correctness is equivalent to checking a finite number of polynomial equations on its rows.
 Transforming the execution to this matrix is what's called the arithmetization process.